You’ve heard a lot about this timed competition – the hackathon – and its benefits, but you don’t know how to plan one? This article is for you!

 After the event, you can create a committee tasked with studying the follow-up actions to be taken on each project, and then keep all hackathon participants updated on the outcomes.

 After our first hackathon experience here at AT Internet, our takeaway is that this type of event indeed allows you to unleash the motivation and creativity that many companies are in search of today.
 We also noticed that letting teams form in an open manner helped to break down silos, giving people who don’t typically work together an opportunity to do so.
 In the end, this event enabled us to fully exhibit our company values: enthusiasm, innovation and collective intelligence.
-We’re already thinking about planning the next one!
+We are now organizing one every year !